 In this guide to abrasion injury claims we’ll look at common accidents that can cause abrasions (such as slips, trips and falls), when you might have grounds to claim compensation, and the process you’ll need to follow.
 Finally, we’ll explain how much compensation could be paid for abrasion injuries.

 Our team is here to help if you wish to discuss your claim options.
 They will review your case and can give free legal advice during a no-obligation telephone consultation.
-Where there are grounds to proceed to making an abrasion injury claim, we could provide you with one of our personal injury solicitors to represent you.
+Where there are grounds to proceed to make an abrasion injury claim, we could provide you with one of our personal injury solicitors to represent you.
 They’ll make your claim less stressful if they take it on because they provide a No Win No Fee service.

 If you are ready to start a claim, please get in touch on 0800 6524 881.
 Otherwise, please read on to learn more about claiming compensation for abrasion injuries.

-Are You Eligible To Make An Abrasion Injury Claim?
+- Am I Eligible To Make An Abrasion Injury Claim?

 There are many different accidents that could result in abrasion injury claims that we’ll look at shortly.
 Before we do, let’s consider when you might be eligible to seek compensation.
 Before a personal injury solicitor will work on your case, they’ll check that: